This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Caring for the Air Plant during Blooming

-Plants need extra care during the blooming phase because most of the energy is consumed for flower production.
+Plants need extra care during the blooming phase because most energy is consumed for flower production.
 In the case of Air Plants, they also need the energy to produce the offsets.
 One of the crucial requirements of your blooming Air Plant is moisture.
-All Air plants do not need the same amount of water, so it’s essential to know your growing variety.
+Air plants do not need the same amount of water, so knowing your growing variety is essential.

 Fertilizing Air Plants